francesco2013/PS3-Manager/README.md

 A brief list of the features is:

-- Automatic recognition of the game ISO fle and automatic download of the CD cover and all the game details from <b>Metacritic</b> (Game name, Release date, Score, Description, Publisher, Developer, Category)
+- Automatic recognition of the game ISO fle and automatic download of the CD cover and all the game details from <b>Metacritic</b> (<b>Game name, Release date, Score, Description, Publisher, Developer, Category</b>)
 - Very nice web graphic interface and extremely easy to use.
 - Launch and Umount games straight from the web interface.
 - Reboot and Shutdown the PS3 from the web interface.